HELLY HANSEN H2 FLOW JACKET

 The Helly Hansen H2 Flow jacket is lightweight and very nice to have close to hand.
 I frequently wear it the first thing in the morning, whether at home or backpacking.
 When backpacking I often put the jacket on when leaving the tent during the night.
 The jacket has stood up well to everything I've done with it.
 I have worn the jacket doing trail maintenance work such as mowing, pruning back branches and digging to reshape the tread way.
 I can see no visible signs of wear.
 I don't have any other clothing items I can wear on the trail for several hours, stuff in my pack the rest of the day then the day after I get home wear into town shopping.
 The wrinkles from being stuffed in the pack fall out in a few minutes.

 This report was created with the BackpackGearTest.org Report Writer Version 1.

 Copyright 2013.
 All rights reserved.

-Thanks to Helly Hansen and BackpackGearTest.org for allowing me to participate in this test.
+I would like to thank Helly Hansen and BackpackGearTest.org for allowing me to use and test this interesting jacket.

 Read more gear reviews by Edwin Morse